There are a plethora of coaches out there, but all of them aren’t able to assert their individuality and build a 6-figure coaching business.

 You need to understand the power of unconscious bias and its impact on behavior, decision-making and interpersonal dynamics.

 I work with clients to uncover embedded beliefs that can otherwise hinder the coaching process and their transformation.
 Bias inhibits self-confidence.
-Upon discovering their bias, my clients operate in greater consciousness and increased valor.
+Upon discovering their bias, my clients operate with greater consciousness and increased valor.

 Partner in the success